henrikds/sem2/SEM-2.md

 *This part isn't mandatory, but makes you a better programmer and helps you prepare the assignment.*

 Explaining how your code works to someone else and figuring out how someone else's code works are great ways to build understanding (explaining how the code works to yourself is also a fantastic way to find bugs and is referred to as [rubber duck debugging](https://rubberduckdebugging.com/)).
-Therefore, we recommend that you gather in groups of, say, 2-4 students and do some [lightweight](http://codingsight.com/lightweight-code-review/) [code review](https://en.wikipedia.org/wiki/Software_peer_review) of each other's code.
+Therefore, we recommend that you gather in groups of, say, 2-4 students and do some [lightweight](http://codingsight.com/lightweight-code-review/) [code review](https://en.wikipedia.org/wiki/Software_peer_review) of each other's code:

+* It can be practical to discuss things together around the same computer, and explain your code to someone else or try to understand someone's code.
-You can do it using the same computer, or you can give access to your repository to someone else [as in lab 4](https://retting.ii.uib.no/inf101.v19.oppgaver/inf101.v19.lab4/blob/master/LAB-4-I_GIT.md#11-tilgang) and have them clone and test your code.
+* You can also give access to your repository to someone else [as in lab 4](https://retting.ii.uib.no/inf101.v19.oppgaver/inf101.v19.lab4/blob/master/LAB-4-I_GIT.md#11-tilgang) and have them clone and test your code.
 The point is to give constructive feedback in order to learn and improve the code quality.

-Remember to comment what form of code review, if any, you used, what you changed and so on due to code review in [README.md](README.md).
+* Remember to comment what form of code review, if any, you used, what you changed and so on due to code review in [README.md](README.md).

 ## Design

 In this section, we describe some abstractions often used in a project like this.
 You're free to do it another way, however.
-Remember to explain your abstractions in README.md regardless of how you choose.
+Remember to explain your abstractions in README.md regardless of how you choose to approach abstraction.
 Helping us understand what's going on may save you from unnecessary point deductions.

-The different parts of the program should be as separate as possible.
-For example by using different packages and avoiding unnecessary function calls between classes/packages/etc. **If you've done it well you should be able to replace any one component (e.g., the user interface or AI) without changing any other part of the code.**
+The individual parts of the program should be as cleanly separated as possible (encapsulated).
+You can achieve this for example by using different packages and avoiding unnecessary function calls between classes/packages/etc. **If you've done it well you should be able to replace any one component (e.g., the user interface or AI) without changing any other parts of the code.**

 ### Main loop

 Your program needs a core that ties it all together.
 The core is typically a class with a loop where each iteration corresponds to one round of the game.
 To write the main loop you need to be able to answer these questions.
 You'll save time by writing down the answers before you start writing.

-* Exactly what happens in each round?
+* What happens exactly in each round?
 * What does each round have in common?
-* What's different when the AI makes a move from when the human makes a move?
+* What's different when the computer (AI) makes a move from when the human player makes a move?
-* Exactly what happens when the game starts but not in each round?
+* What happens only when the game starts, but not in each round?

-Siden alle runder (hver spiller sin) likner på hverandre, og alle hele spill (fra start til slutt) likner på hverandre, er det typisk at man lager en løkke for hver, og legger dem inni hverandre:
+Since all player rounds look alike, and all game rounds (from beginning to end) look alike, you could make a nested loop:

 ```java
 main(){